 Clearing out Clutter for the New Year

 I try very hard to not make the kids do any cleaning on Christmas Day.
 I allow all their loot, toys, and new stuff to just stay out so they can go back and forth from one new thing to the other.
 But on the next couple days, it’s time to get organized!
 We’ve been busy putting things away and filling several boxes for the thrift store.

 Only keep what you love!

 I used to accept all kinds of Christmas decorations from friends and family.
 The decorations were fun and festive.
 But I don’t really do a ton of holiday decorations, so if I don’t love it, I don’t keep it.
 I have some very special holiday decorations that have sentimental value.
 These things get packed away year after year with much love and care.
 But ornaments that are broken, smashed bows, chipped Christmas mugs and other holiday items that are no longer useful get discarded.
 Why should I cram my valuable storage crates full of stuff I don’t want?

 Many holiday items have batteries.
 Before you pack away that singing Santa or musical ornament, make sure you remove the battery.
 If you store the totes in the attic, it will get hot up there over the summer months.
 You don’t want the batteries to leak or start to rust.

 Clear out Christmas Books:

 We have always had special Christmas books that we pull out every year.
 But over the years my kids have outgrown the picture books.
 My kids are at a different stage.
-They are reading on their own.
-As hard as it is, it’s time to thin out our collection of holiday books.
+As hard as it is, it’s time to thin out the collection of holiday books.
 Sure, there are some classics that we will save for the future.
 But there are way more in that stack than I need to keep.
 This will free up valuable space in the totes, for the new holiday items that are special.

 Think about how you redecorate: